 Aside from sand and surf, the only ingredient needed to turn a random plot of land into a beach is people willing to lay there and soak up the sun.
-As soon as the mercury hits sixty, you’ll find at least one brave soul, and soon after, no shortage of sunbathers on campuses all over the state.
+As soon as the mercury hits sixty, you’ll find no shortage of brave sunbathers on campuses all over the state.
 It’s a mystery to me how the same temperature can feel so warm in April and so cold in October, but it just does.

 Perhaps no day marks the joy of spring more than Opening Day.
 In Detroit it’s arguably the biggest unofficial holiday of the year.
 Those who love baseball, and those who don’t bother to watch a single inning, gather at pubs and parties all across town to celebrate.
 While most of us adore our Tigers, warts and all, the truth is we’re really celebrating the knowledge that no matter how cold it is on opening day, one day very very soon we can look forward to picnics, beaches, boating, and people complaining that it’s “just too darn hot.”